semigm/IGME-110/schedule.md

         -   (This is the sanitized "classroom" version of the comic; there is also an [NSFW original version](http://theoatmeal.com/comics/believe).)

     -   We will watch "The Great Hack", a documentary about fake news.
-    -   In class, you'll complete an online exercise.

 ### Thursday (9/5)

 -   **Readings**